-14.1.3 Unit Point of delivery Megawatts (POD MW)
+14.1.3 Unit Point of Delelivery Megawatts (POD MW)

 This quantity is defined as the compensated, real-time value of the resource's real power output at the point the resource connects to the electric grid to the CAISO Controlled Grid.
 It should align with the Point-of-delivery (POD) MW calculated or measured by the CAISO revenue meters.
 This value is either the actual or calculated value of the unit's output at the point where the Generating Unit connects to the electric grid into the CAISO Controlled Grid.
 It must be a real time updated value and not averaged over time.
 This value is compensated for losses typically arising from the difference between the measured point and the delivery point (such as transformer losses, line losses, etc.).
+This value should include the Distribution compensation factor (DCF) if the resource has an executed WDAT agreement.
+For more information on DCF, refer to Metering BPM Attachment B, Section E.